int128/hubot-jira/README.md

-# hubot-jira-backlog
+# Hubot script for JIRA

-A Hubot script for creating backlogs on JIRA.
+A Hubot script for notifying JIRA events and creating backlogs on JIRA.

 ## How to Use